JoAbyssinia/webstore-microservice/README.md

 This is a microservice based application for a Webstore.

 Microservices are:
+1. webshop-registry [has replicas]
+2. webshop-gateway [has replicas]
-1. customer-service
+3. customer-service
-2. product-service
+4. product-service [has replicas]
-3. shoppingcart-command
+5. shoppingcart-command
-4. shoppingcart-query
+6. shoppingcart-query
-5. stock-service
+7. stock-service
-6. order-service
+8. order-service
+9. config-service
+10. kafka-service
+11. zipkin-server

 # For Zipkin, we did
 1. Navigated to this [link](https://zipkin.io/pages/quickstart).